PurrNet/PurrDocs/guides/steam-setup/connect-with-steam.md

-﻿# Connect with Steam Using the Steam Transport
+﻿# Connect with Steam Using the Steam Transport Greetings!

-If you're looking for a quick and easy guide that will teach you how to connect with players over steam then you've come to the right place.
-Before we begin let's clarify what this document is and is not below:
+So you want to make a multiplayer Steam game, and you're looking to get started with PurrNet?
+You've come to the right place!
+My name is Judsin, and I'm going to show you how to connect with your friends over Steam so that you can get started testing today!
+I will do my best to be extremely clear and provide you with screenshots every step of the way.
+Before we begin, let's clarify what this document is and is not below:
 #### This is:
 ✔️ A guide on how to use the Steam Transport\
 ✔️ A resource for how you can leverage PurrNet and connect with your friends over steam